krosk/fastswitch-notes/notes.md

 2. In most cases, one section must not be used by two instances at the same time.
 It is at most online for one instance and offline for the others.
 Otherwise, memory corruption would ensue.

-To enforce those rules, we introduce the concept of "section ownership" to ensure that each section belongs to at most one instance, or is shared among all.
+To enforce those rules, we introduce the concept of _section ownership_ to ensure that each section belongs to at most one instance, or is shared among all.
 We use a table common to all instances to keep track of the "owner" of each section.
 The ownership is different from the state of a section (online or offline).
 For example, a section owned by an instance can be online or offline (and it is necessarily offline for any other instance).
 An instance cannot change the state of a section if it is not the section's owner.
 This protection ensures that each section appears online to only one instance (its owner) at most, excluding the shared sections.

 #### Booting an instance